 Use Groups Appropriately: Post messages to the appropriate discussion group.
 For instance, sangha-wide announcements can be put in the Sangha Announce.
 Announcements that are regional in scope should be made in your “Regional Classifieds” group.

 Do Not Post Restricted or Copyrighted Materials: Do not post content that violates a copyright.
 Do not post content that is restricted to a certain study or teaching level.
+Please do not post content from the Shambhala Network on other sites without the express permission of the author.

 Report Violations: Help us keep the Shambhala Network user-friendly.
 Report to us harassment, spam and inappropriate content (using “Report” link at the right top of a post or a reply).